DamVador/exUF_v2/README.md

 Go on your localhost (http://localhost:8591/ if you use docker)

 Currently no users can register.

-To change it, you can comment and uncomment the related part in AccountController.php in sprinkles/account/src/Controller
+To change it, you can comment and uncomment the related part in the pageRegister method (line 500) from AccountController.php in sprinkles/account/src/Controller

 Registered account to connect :
 * email : dnr94110@gmail.com